pqabelian/abewallet/docs/Abewallet-English.md

 ## 2.7 Restore a wallet

-A user can recover his/her wallet through the mnemonic words saved when generating the wallet.
+A user can recover/restore his wallet through the crypto version and mnemonic words saved when generating the wallet.
-The process is basically the same as creating a wallet, except that choose to `have seed` and then input the crypto version and mnemonic words (for seed).
+The process is basically the same as creating a wallet, except that choose to **have existing seed** and then input the crypto version and mnemonic words (for seed).

-**Note that the user is also required to input the max index number of recovery addresses.**
+**Note that the user is also required to input the max index number of addresses to recovered.**

 **During the process of generating addresses and creating transactions, the output will always show the current max index of address in wallet, and users shall notice this information.**